 “Time is always the problem.
 Three training sessions a day, three little children, it’s difficult.
 But by combining my passion and my love, I always find a way.

 How did you start running?
-I guess I started running as a kid: I was six years old when my family planned a 3months holiday trip to the United States.
+I guess I started running as a kid: I was six years old when my family planned a three-month holiday to the United States.
 We drove around in a motorhome.
 However, they all took a bike, my parents and my siblings – only there was no bike for me!
-Because of this, I had to run all the time we were there!
+Because of this, I had to run all the time while we were there.
 From then, back in Switzerland at around 10 years old I did my first running race and thought it was such fun.
-I did the same race every year from then on - you could actually qualify for a final race held at the end of the year.
+I did the same race every year from then on – you could qualify for a final race held at the end of the year.
 In the first few years I qualified but performed average in the final.
-In my last year, however, I actually won it and was very proud.
+In my last year, however, I won it and was very proud.
 From there, in 1999 and 2000 I won the silver medal at the junior cross country European Championships.
-I always have,, and still do, love to run cross country races and track races over 3000m or 5000m to get myself ready for triathlons.
+I have always, and still do, love to run cross country races and track races over 3000m or 5000m to get myself ready for triathlons.
 My personal best over 3000m is 9:07min.

 What has been the most important race you’ve run to date?
 This is a difficult question.
-I ran the marathon at the 2014 Athletic European Championships in Zürich.
-This was a pretty exciting race for me.
+I ran the marathon at the 2014 Athletic European Championships in Zurich.
+This was an exciting race for me.
 Also, the three junior cross country European Championships were all great experiences with two silver medals won.
-I won several Swiss Champion titles over 3km, 5km and 10km and I think track races were always important in my lead up to my important triathlons.
+I won several Swiss Champion titles over 3km, 5km and 10km and I think track races were always important in my lead up to my big triathlons.

 What do you think about while running?
 This completely depends on the mood and the session.
-In a lot of sessions, I have to concentrate as I do intervals and have to focus on speed and times.
-In others I just enjoy nature and in some, I am thinking thoughts completely away from running and try to solve problems or have new ideas.
+In a lot of sessions, I have to concentrate on my intervals and have to focus on speed and times.
+In others I just enjoy nature, and in some, my thoughts drift completely away from running and I try to solve problems or come up with new ideas.
 In a lot of cases I listen to music to motivate me to run even a bit faster.

 What song is your go to for the run?
 I have different songs and adapt my songs to the training – fast ones for intense sessions, slower ones for easy sessions.